gnames/gnparser/README.md

 dealing with names like "*Prosthechea cochleata* (L.) W.E.Higgins *var. grandiflora* (Mutel) Christenson".
 However, if this is the use case, a combination of ``canonicalName -> valueRanked`` with the authorship from the lowest taxon will do the job.
-You can also use ``--format simple`` flag for ``gnparse`` command line tool.
+You can also use ``--format csv`` flag for ``gnparse`` command line tool.

 ### Figuring out if names are well-formed